 Phosphorus, a mineral that is stored in bones, is responsible for maintaining cellular energy (the 'P' in ATP).
 Too much phosphorus, however, puts individuals with kidney disease at risk of cardiovascular events.
 On the flip side, low phosphorus is also in itself a disorder and has been shown to be caused by mutations along the mineral's metabolic pathways.

+Phosphorus levels can be affected by diseases like kidney disease or celiac disease, but it also turns out that phosphorus genetics can influence phosphorus levels in the body.
 One paper has linked seven gene loci in multiple chromosomes to levels of phosphorus in the blood, three of which were located near known genes that code for proteins involved in metabolizing phosphorus.
 Read more here: http://www.ncbi.nlm.nih.gov/pubmed/20558539

 Find out what your genes say about phosphorus levels in your body on Genomelink!